frajdouglas/Map-Visualiser/README.md

 # Map Visualiser
-A mapcentric application to explore data from the database.
+A mapcentric application to explore data from a PostgreSQL database.

 Basemaps and layer geometries are supplied from Azure hosted vector tiles and served with an express.js server.